cosc2336-ds-alg/assg08/README.md

 and implement the functions one at a time.

-Once you are satisfied with your work, add and commit your changes to the `feedback` branch of your GitHub repository.
+Once you are satisfied with your work, add and commit your changes to the `Feedback` pull request of your GitHub repository.

 ## Task 3: Implement `LList` `insertFront()` and overloaded `operator<<()`